varya/bem-articles-tmp/start-from-project-stub.en.md

         <li class="goods__item">...</li>
     </ul>

-Then, use a a modifier to mark elements corresponding to new goods, and with a bit of skill on your part you can add some layout nodes.<br/>
+Then, use a a modifier to mark new items corresponding to new goods, and with a bit of skill on your part you can add some layout nodes.<br/>
 https://gist.github.com/4177157

 Use this code snapshot for block CSS: https://gist.github.com/4177163<br/>
-Notice that you don't need to create a CSS file for the block here because it had already been generated when creating the block using all the default technologies.
+Notice that you don't need to create a CSS file for the block here because it had already been generated when creating the block; CSS is one of the block's default technologies.

 <img src="http://img-fotki.yandex.ru/get/6508/14441195.26/0_6f0c7_e5284b82_L.jpg"
 width="500" height="368" title="List of goods" alt="List of goods" border="0"/>